mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ubuntu - Updates and Repository Items.md

     dpkg --list | grep linux-image

-Look at that list and note all of the Linux kernels whose verison number is *lower* than your currently active Linux kernel version.
+Look at that list and note all of the Linux kernels whose version number is *lower* than your currently active Linux kernel version.
 Those are the Linux kernels you are going to remove.

 #### Purge the old/unwanted Linux kernel versions.